MacPaw/symfony-otel-bundle/README.md

 * Use one kind per span.
 * Create a `CLIENT` span before injecting context into headers.
+* On the client, start a CLIENT span and inject the trace headers (traceparent/tracestate) into the outgoing request.
+On the backend, the OpenTelemetry SDK automatically extracts this context and creates a SERVER span that continues the same trace. (traceparent/tracestate) into outgoing request headers; on the backend, extract and link that context to a SERVER span so the downstream flow matches the original trace.
 * In messaging flows, pair `PRODUCER` and `CONSUMER` spans.

 ---